-The trip calendar has five scheduled opportunities for trajectory correction maneuvers.
-On Aug.
-27, the first and largest of these maneuvers fired the orbiter's most powerful 170-newton thrusters.
-Until that point, the spacecraft's flight path had been intentionally biased slightly off-course to prevent the Centaur upper stage from following the spacecraft and hitting Mars.
-The main thrusters burned for 15 seconds, successfully making the course adjustment calculated by navigators and also providing an operational test of these thrusters in preparation for their main job of slowing the spacecraft into orbit around Mars.
+Five trajectory correction maneuvers are planned during the trip.
+The first and largest is scheduled 15 days after launch, and will use the orbiter's most powerful 170-newton thrusters.
+Up until that point, the spacecraft's flight path will have been intentionally biased slightly off-course to prevent the Centaur upper stage from following the spacecraft and hitting Mars.
+This is an extra precaution in addition to the Centaur's final collision-avoidance maneuver after separation from the orbiter.

-The second trajectory correction maneuver, on Nov.
-18, employed the spacecraft's intermediate-power, 22-newton thrusters instead of the more powerful set.
-The intermediate thrusters burned for 19.1 seconds.
-All the maneuvers, including the first, also use smaller, 0.9-newton thrusters to provide attitude control during the change in velocity.
+The rest of the trajectory correction maneuvers will use the spacecraft's intermediatepower, 22-newton thrusters instead of the more powerful set.
+All the maneuvers, including the first, will also use smaller, 0.9-newton thrusters to provide attitude control during the change in velocity.